 It is essential that attend all orientation sessions for your course.
 These sessions provide valuable information about your course and also let you meet your teachers and other students in the course as well as getting to know your way around the campus.

 You will generally be in classes with around 25 students, though class sizes may vary.
-Many, but not all, students will be local Australian students and Martin also attracts students from all over the world.
+Martin attracts students from all over the world.
 Students come from Europe, South America, Japan, Korea and a range of other countries.
 For any student who plans an international career when they graduate, this is a great opportunity to experience life in an internationalised environment.

 You will need to allow for the cost of textbooks if you want to purchase textbooks for your course.
 Depending on the length of your course the costs will range from A$100 to A$300.
 For some courses you may be able to purchase second-hand books from former students at a lower cost.
 The textbooks are also available in the library, but demand for these is high and you cannot expect to be able to use only the library copy of the text.